Table of contents:

 Verdict: We believe that this app is particularly good for developing Phonemic Awareness, learning letter names and sounds, practicing blending sounds, spelling simple words with phonics, and getting gradual exposure to some sight words.
-We also love the amount of read aloud stories that come with the app (which can definitely help your chid develop a love for reading!), and the customisation options.
-We also think that the design is fun and engaging.
-The fact that it uses Synthetic Phonics principles for teaching reading is a big plus.
+We also love the amount of read aloud stories that come with the app (which can definitely help your chid develop a love for reading!), and the customization options.
+The design is engaging and fun.
+The fact that it uses synthetic phonics principles for teaching reading is a big plus.

 Highlights: Nice and cute design.
 Aligned with Common Core standards and with their own Learn-to-Read curriculum.
 They offer a good-value subscription option to use the app in conjunction with their Learn-t0-Read program.
 Apart from unlimited access to the app, the subscription includes materials (workbooks, readers and more) that are physically delivered to your address monthly.
 Note that this option is only available for US users (here) and Canada users (here).

 Price: 7-day free trial OR $1 first month for their bundle including uncapped access to the app and their curriculum materials. $12.99/month after that.
 No time commitment or lock-in contracts, option to cancel anytime.

 How to get: Get their almost FREE trial ($1 for a month) here.

 If it does, it’s not surprising!
 It started as a Phonics program back in the 80’s (in 1987, to be more specific).

 Their reading program has evolved quite a bit since then.
 It has also adapted to the digital era by creating its own Hooked on Phonics app.

 The app consists of 42 phonics lessons that start with learning basic pre-reading skills, moving on to short vowel sounds and consonant sounds, reading simple words, blends, digraphs, etc., all the way up to 2nd grade level standard (common core standards).